 - In Season 4, Ellaria Sand screams in anguish when she watched Oberyn Martell being brutally killed by Sir Gregor Clegane during Tyrion Lannister's trial by combat.

 - Young Bruce Wayne gives a chilling wail after the death of both of his parents by a gunman in an alleyway.

 - The standard practice when a Klingon dies in Star Trek is for his/her comrades to hold their eyes open while screaming loudly to the sky to warn those in the afterlife that a great warrior is on his/her way to join them.

 - Worf does one for his mate, K'Ehleyr, despite her non-warrior status when he and Alexander find her dying.
 He howls in rage, then he tells his young son to look upon death and always remember, before going off to take bloody vengeance on her murderer.

-- Inverted in the Dune film of the book (2000 version), where Rabban does this when he realises that he is about to become the metaphorical ex beloved ally.
+- Inverted in the Dune film of the book (2000 version), where Rabban does this when he realizes that he is about to become the metaphorical ex-beloved ally.

 - Claudia does a heart breaking one in Warehouse 13 when she finds Steve's body.